An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Visible family crests

-- Nameplates on luxury goods
+- Name tags on luxury goods

-Discreet personalization (for connoisseurs):
+Discreet Personalization (for connoisseurs):

-- Interior engravings in jewelry or watches
+- Internal engravings in jewelry or watches

 - Hidden initials in seams or lining

-- Custom formulas in perfumes
+- Custom formulas for perfumes

-- Custom-made dimensions for furniture
+- Customized dimensions for furniture

-- Initials, family crests or special dates
+- Initials, family crests, or special dates

-- Each piece immediately becomes unique .
+- Each piece immediately becomes a unique item

-- Discretion : Elegance without ostentation
+- Discretion: Elegance without ostentation

 IX.
 Occasions and Compliance: From Weddings to Business Gifts